-- Follow Massachusetts licensure procedures, taking our academic program, practicum, and the Massachusetts Tests for Educator Licensure.
-With Massachusetts licensure, you can pursue licensure in your own state under reciprocal agreements.
-OR - Take our Massachusetts-approved programs, which are accepted by many states, and follow your own state's licensure and educator testing procedures, leading directly to licensure by your own state.
+- Take our Massachusetts-approved programs, which are accepted by many states, and follow your own state's licensure and educator testing procedures, leading directly to licensure by your own state.
+OR - Obtain Massachusetts licensure (see above).
+Then, with Massachusetts licensure, you can pursue licensure in your own state under reciprocal agreements.